learn-co-curriculum/dsc-using-word2vec/README.md

 Once you've instantiated the model, you'll still need to call the model's `.train()` function, and pass in the following parameters:

-* The same dataset that you passed in at instantation
+* The same dataset that you passed in at instantiation
 * The `total_examples`, which is the number of words in the model.
 You don't need to calculate this manually--instead, you can just pass in the instantiated model's `.corpus_count` attribute for this parameter.
 * The number of `epochs` to train the model for.